 about mckenna

-McKenna Kelley is a New York City born writer, founder, and creative with a background spanning performing arts, advocacy, pageantry, and public speaking.
+McKenna Kelley is an East Village, New York City born and based writer, founder, and creative, with a background spanning performing arts, advocacy, and public speaking.
 She holds a BFA in Musical Theater from the University of the Arts.

-Since 2018, she has published personal essays exploring mental health, grief, identity, and society; work that aims to help people feel less alone.
-Her writing has appeared in communities centered on intersectional feminism, including LAPP the Brand, Harness Magazine, Grazia UK, Fembot Magazine, and the Gurls Talk Blog.
+Since 2018, she has published personal essays exploring mental health, emotions, identity, and society; work that aims to help people feel less alone.
+Her writing has appeared in communities centered on intersectional feminism, including LAPP the Brand, Harness Magazine, Grazia UK, Fembot Magazine, and The Gurls Talk Blog.
 She later became a staff writer for GROWN Magazine and a freelance contributor for SWAAY Media.

 In 2021, she self-published 5,7,5: Fifty-Seven Haikus for the Soul, a collection on love, loss, abuse, and adulthood for Barnes & Noble.

 McKenna’s commitment to mental health advocacy and social impact led her to become a Gurls Talk Ambassador in 2021.
-She was later selected as a Z Zurich Foundation Scholar and invited to speak on the mental-health plenary panel at the One Young World global leadership Summit in Belfast, where she became a lifetime ambassador for One Young World.
+She was later selected as a Z Zurich Foundation Scholar for the One Young World global leadership summit in Belfast, where she became a lifetime ambassador for One Young World.

-In January 2026, McKenna will launch All My Lovers, her first personal blog.
-With humor and introspection, she explores the messy, magnetic, beautifully complicated parts of love, sex, human connection, and the world around her.
+In January 2026, McKenna launched All My Lovers, her first personal blog.
+With humor and introspection, she explores the messy, magnetic, beautifully complicated parts of love, sex, desire, human connection, and the world around her.

-She is currently working on her debut novel, slated for release in 2027.
+She is currently working on her debut novel, slated for release in late 2027.